 Can the Police Declare Someone a Criminal?

-No, the police have no powers to declare anyone a criminal.
+No, the police have no power to declare anyone a criminal.
 Such power lies with the Court.
-The police only have powers to investigate a crime that they have reason to suspect has happened or is about to happen.
+The police only have power to investigate a crime that they have reason to suspect has happened or is about to happen.
 They also have powers to arrest people suspected to have taken part in committing a crime.
 Once these suspects are arrested, they are to be taken to Court where they will be put on trial for the alleged offences.
 After the trial and if the Court finds them guilty – they will then be convicted and the appropriate sentence will be meted out on them.
 It is at this point of conviction that a person is really ‘declared a criminal’ and it is only the Court that has the powers to make such a declaration (or in other words convict anyone of crime i.e. declare someone a criminal).

 To add to the point being made here, don’t forget that the Constitution presumes everyone innocent until their guilt is proved in Court and accepted by the Court.
 Because of this presumption of innocence, the police cannot legally declare anyone a criminal before such a person has had his day in Court.
 See Section 36 (5) of the Constitution for the presumption of innocence provision.